MontrealCorpusTools/PolyglotDB/README.md

 [![PyPI version](https://badge.fury.io/py/polyglotdb.svg)](https://badge.fury.io/py/polyglotdb)

 PolyglotDB is a Python package for storing, phonetically analyzing, and querying speech corpora.
 It can be used with corpora of any size, and is built to scale to very large corpora.
 It constructs a "polyglot" NoSQL database mirroring the structure of phonetic data, and has a consistent Python API for interacting with the underlying databases.
-The online documentation is available at http://polyglotdb.readthedocs.io/en/latest/.
+The online documentation, which contains tutorials and case studies, is available at http://polyglotdb.readthedocs.io/en/latest/.

 Citation